TCK problems – a response

 Does she have a safe haven to go to at school when she needs to?
 One of the most important things is that she has someone available to talk to and is able to get support when she needs it.
 It is not always possible for parents to do this (both in the expat and home world) but a form tutor, house mistress, school nurse or even peer can be very helpful.

-The world of the TCK is becoming slightly more mainstream and I am sure you will have heard of, and indeed read, Pollock and Van Reken’s research and book entitled ‘Third Culture Kids: The Experience of Growing Up Among Worlds.
+The world of the TCK is becoming slightly more mainstream and I am sure you will have heard of, and indeed read, Pollock and Van Reken’s research and book entitled ‘.
 If not, I would thoroughly recommend it, as its later chapters deal with the grief and separation issues TCKs have to manage.
 One of the most important things to note is, as you point out, whilst there are benefits to being a TCK, there are clear negatives as well.
 The impact upon emotional life being perhaps, one of them.

 From your post, it sounds like your daughter’s needs are being addressed.
 She has a mother who is engaged and trying to find out as much as possible to help her.
 She felt she could, and indeed did, confide in you and now the relevant services are working to support her.